A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Parameter Identification

 \section{Parameter Identification}

-Finding optimal parameters for a stochastic ABM or a hybrid ABM–PDE model presents significant challenges due to the computational cost and variability inherent in such simulations.
+Finding optimal parameters for a stochastic full-ABM or the ABM contribution of a hybrid ABM–PDE model presents significant challenges due to the computational cost and variability inherent in such simulations.
 Several approaches have been proposed to address this issue.
-For instance, one may reduce the number of runs \cite{Muller2021ABM}, rely on more efficient surrogate models to speed up optimization \cite{Helfmann2021Interacting,Perumal2025Surrogate,Claudio2022machine}, reformulate the existing model to make parameter inference more tractable \cite{Lenti2024Variational}, adopt parameters from previous studies \cite{Müller2020realistic,Muller2021ABM} or even rely on manual parameter estimation \cite{Chakraborty2024brief}.
-In EpiSim, for example, parameters are fitted by minimizing the Root Mean Squared Logarithmic Error between the simulated and observed number of hospitalized cases \cite{Muller2021ABM}.
-Here, the authors use multiple (10 or 30) Monte Carlo runs and average the results to obtain stable estimates based on eight independent Monte Carlo seeds \cite{Muller2021ABM}.
+For instance, one may reduce the number of runs~\cite{Muller2021ABM}, rely on more efficient surrogate models to speed up optimization~\cite{Helfmann2021Interacting,Perumal2025Surrogate,Claudio2022machine}, reformulate the existing model to make parameter inference more tractable~\cite{Lenti2024Variational}, adopt parameters from previous studies~\cite{Muller2020realistic,Muller2021ABM} or even rely on manual parameter estimation~\cite{Chakraborty2024brief}.
+Surrogate approaches are often well suited for approximating fixed, aggregated outcomes of computationally expensive models over a predefined time horizon.
+However, accurately reproducing high-dimensional time-dependent dynamics represents a substantially more demanding task.
+In EpiSim, for example, parameters are fitted by minimizing the Root Mean Squared Logarithmic Error between the simulated and observed number of hospitalized cases~\cite{Muller2021ABM}.
+Here, the authors use multiple (10 or 30) Monte Carlo runs and average the results to obtain stable estimates based on eight independent Monte Carlo seeds~\cite{Muller2021ABM}.

-In our model, we used the previously optimized calibration parameter $\beta_{\text{const}}$ for the infection rate for Berlin from the original EpiSim (see \textit{BerlinSensitivityRuns.java} in \cite{GithubEpiSim}), adjusted by a factor to account for the changes in our implementation (see Sec. \ref{sec:implementation}).
-The remaining parameters were taken from existing literature \cite{Müller2020realistic,Muller2021ABM}.
+In our model, we used the previously optimized calibration parameter $\beta_{\text{const}}$ for the infection rate for Berlin from the original EpiSim (see \textit{BerlinSensitivityRuns.java} in~\cite{GithubEpiSim}), adjusted by a factor to account for the changes in our implementation (see Sec.~\ref{sec:implementation}).
+The remaining parameters were taken from existing literature~\cite{Muller2020realistic,Muller2021ABM}.
 For the Brandenburg model, we apply the same rates, since no region-specific calibration was available and the overall accuracy was sufficient for our focus on evaluating the coupling approach.